natgo/wt-wiki-scraper/wikitext-transpiled/ground/SIDAM%2025.md

 The SIDAM 25 can be quite deadly when used effectively thanks to its heavy anti-aircraft firepower and powerful, if limited, APDS rounds.
 The best way to play the SIDAM 25 is to play very defensively.
 Due to being based on the widespread M113 chassis, the SIDAM features mediocre mobility and small inclines will challenge it severely.
 It is best to stick to flat ground where your vehicle can be much easier to control.
 The SIDAM lacks effective armour protection, and nearly any round will penetrate you with ease.
 Artillery will also be able to pressure damage you so in that case you should try your best to move away and avoid getting hit by it in the first place.

 In case any vehicles breach your defenses you do have access to a small amount of APDS rounds.
 These will shred light vehicles and can disable heavier ones with precise aim.
 The SIDAM 25's APDS can penetrate up to 81 mm of armour.
 Do keep in mind that the APDS is a tier 3 modification so you'll have to research it before having access to it.
-Use the APDS strictly for self-defense, as the low ammunition count and characteristics of the hull severely limit its offensive ability.
-You can negate the low APDS count by staying near a capture point for rapid resupply.
-If able, play around capture points to keep your ammunition supplied.
+Outside of a capture point, use the APDS strictly for self-defense, as the low ammunition count and characteristics of the hull severely limit its offensive ability.
+If able, play around capture points to keep your ammunition constantly supplied.

 In the anti-air sector, the SIDAM 25 does not have access to a radar, unlike other nations' counterparts at the battle rating.
 What you do have access to however is an optronic tracking system, which allows targets to be tracked, and provides one of the most most accurate lead indicators for any vehicle.
 This will allow you to predict flight paths of any enemy air vehicles you'll be facing.
 Another great thing about the optronic system is that it cannot be detected by radar warning receivers on enemy aircraft, making it much easier for you to target them and hopefully take them out with a quick barrage of you main guns.
 Speaking of which, the SIDAM's main armament consists of 4 x 25 mm guns, with a combined firepower of 2200 rounds per minute; more than enough to deal with any aircraft foolish enough to fly directly at you.
 Even if they do not approach you directly or managed to surprise you, the turret can quickly snap in their direction to fire a lethal burst of APDS after them.
 Additionally, APDS can be used for stealthy assassinations of any long-range CAS, as long as you can actually spot them.
 You also have access to a two-plane stabilizer, which will furthermore aid you in firefights against both ground and air vehicles, as you don't really have to stay in one spot.